Repository Reporting and XVA-Blockchain

-From 1 November 2017, EMIR trade reporting goes through significant changes.
-From this date onwards, ESMA will introduce revised EMIR Technical Standards including new fields, changes to position reporting, collateral reporting and asset class specific fields with the aim to address potential improvements and existing deficiencies that have been identified since the reporting start date of EMIR in February 2014.
+From 1 November 2017, EMIR trade reporting went through significant changes.
+From this date onwards, ESMA introduced revised EMIR Technical Standards including new fields, changes to position reporting, collateral reporting and asset class specific fields with the aim to address potential improvements and existing deficiencies that have been identified since the reporting start date of EMIR in February 2014.

-While there has been much discussion around how MiFID II will impact the trading landscape of Europe, thus far little has been written about the effect of the forthcoming regulation on the post-trade space.
-In reality, MiFID II will dramatically alter the post-trade landscape and will require affected firms to make significant changes to their middle and back office activities in order to comply with the new requirements.
+While there has been much discussion around how MiFID II will impact the trading landscape of Europe, thus far little has been considered about the effect of the forthcoming regulation on the post-trade space.
+In reality, MiFID II dramatically altered the post-trade landscape and requires affected firms to make significant changes to their middle and back office activities in order to comply with the new requirements.

-The most significant post-trade changes which will be wrought by MiFID II are:
+The most significant post-trade changes by MiFID II are:

 - Greater engagement of the buy-side in transaction reporting: this is likely as a result of the more onerous requirements of MiFID II transaction reporting, including the need to report additional data fields such as the identity of the decision maker in trading decisions.